websightdesigns/collaborate/README.md

 - [jQuery](http://jquery.com/) - jQuery 1.9.0
 - [Chosen plugin](http://harvesthq.github.io/chosen/) - Chosen plugin by Harvest

+# To Do

+- Use bootstrap for page layout

 # More Information

 Visit the webSIGHTdesigns website at [http://websightdesigns.com/](http://websightdesigns.com/)